 What are your Strengths?

 Growing in recovery will teach you where your strong points are; your strengths.
-You can show strength in every aspect in your life; progress not perfection.
+You can show strength in every aspect of your life; progress, not perfection.
 A great quality to have is self-acceptance.
-Remind yourself of that qualities and sharing it with another recovering addict.
+Remind yourself of that qualities and sharing them with another recovering addict.

 Self-acceptance is something you will learn throughout your journey, but also something that you’ll never conquer.
 Even people who are not battling addiction struggle with accepting themselves the way they are.
 That said, recovering addicts tend to be more sensitive on this topic, putting the risk for relapse at high.

-Practicing these three principals, while continuing to work a solid program, you might find relapse prevention is an encouraging and enjoyable experience.
+Practicing these three principles while working a solid program, you might find relapse prevention an encouraging and enjoyable experience.
 You will know a new freedom, repair burnt bridges, and go back to living life on life’s terms.
-Living in happiness, true happiness, is a gift from your higher power – remember to cherish it.
+Living in happiness, true happiness is a gift from your higher power – remember to cherish it.